tani/vim-jetpack/README.md

 ## Configuration

-- `g:pack#optimization` -- The optimization level for the bundle algorithm.
+- `g:jetpack#optimization` -- The optimization level for the bundle algorithm.

   |  speed  |    0    |   1    |    2    |
   | :-----: | :-----: | :----: | :-----: |